 Psalm 30, for the dedication of the Temple.
 Of David. ( An alternate translation : For the dedication of the House of David.)
 Punctuations are important, but are not in the Hebrew text.
 You decide the best interpretation.
-It was written at the time of the completion of building David’s palace, but Charles Spurgeon, amoung others, thought that it was actually written prophetically for the dedication of the Temple – for which David made the preparations, but the construction of the Temple was left to Solomon to perform.
+It was written at the time of the completion of building David’s palace, but Charles Spurgeon, among others, thought that it was actually written prophetically for the dedication of the Temple – for which David made the preparations, but the construction of the Temple was left to Solomon to perform.

 Mark 5 is a chapter full of action.
 On a hillside east of the sea of Galilee a demon possessed man met Jesus and recognized him as “The Son of the Most High God” and begged him not to torture him.
 The demons in the man asked Jesus to send them into a herd of pigs, about 2000 or so.
 Jesus let the demons go into the swine, and they promptly rushed down the hill and into Lake Galilee and drowned.
 This was too much for the people living in the area, so they begged Jesus to leave.
 Jesus did depart, and doing so he met Jarius, who had a daughter that was dying.
 As they went to Jarius’ house a large crowd followed them, and a woman with a bleeding issue for twelve years touched his garment.
 This Jesus noticed, and said to the woman “Daughter, your faith has healed you”.
 While still at a distance from Jarius’ house the news arrived that Jarius’ daughter had died, they were too late for healing.
 Jesus ignored them, saying: “Be not afraid, only believe.”
 Then he told the child “Talitha koum”, she rose up, and that is the end of the chapter.